Rajarshi12321/My-Sweet-Home/README.md

 ## About the Data

-The dataset The goal is to predict the price of a given Housing Property (Regression Analysis) and also to recommend 6 similar Housing Properties (Content-Based Filtering).
+The goal is to predict the price of a given Housing Property (Regression Analysis) and also to recommend 6 similar Housing Properties (Content-Based Filtering).

-There are 7 independent variables in the raw data, I am here explaining only the important features used for feature engineering and model prediction.
+There are 70 independent variables in the raw data, I am here explaining only the important features ( 7 features ) used for feature engineering and model prediction.
 (To make the task easier I have joined bedroom and bathroom feature as BHK for model prediction and recommendation, Although You can modify it as you like):

  - propertyType: The type or category of the house or property (e.g., apartment, villa, commercial).